pabloj2001/ezsharp-compiler/README.md

 ```

 ## Examples
-The `test_programs` directory contains some example EZSharp programs that can be used to test the compiler.
+The `test_programs` directory contains some sample EZSharp programs that can be used to test the compiler.

 Given the following EZSharp program in a file called `/test_programs/Test0.cp`:
 ```